 Bismarck voters laid the issue to rest, deciding once and for all that everyone, including bar workers and patrons, should be able to breathe clean indoor air.
 The ordinance has been in effect since April 27, 2011.

 The Bismarck Tobacco Free Coalition would like to keep you informed of the many activities concerning Tobacco policies and education in our area.
-Please email Sue Kahler or call (701) 355-1597.
+Click HERE to complete our membership recruitment form.
+Once the form is completed email it to Sue Kahler at firstname.lastname@example.org or call (701) 355-1597.

 Dr. Vanessa Nelson